eturkmenoglu/ViewLongTermRetainedData/README.md

 # 📂 Long-Term Retained Emails Viewer for Power Apps (Case Form Extension)
+> ⚠️ **DISCLAIMER:**
+> **This is a sample app intended to demonstrate Microsoft Power Platform capabilities.
+It is not designed for production use.
+The implementation may contain potential unseen issues or errors.
+Please test thoroughly and adapt as needed before considering it for any production environment.**

+---
 ## Overview

 This project is a **solution accelerator** designed to enhance the user experience for enterprise business users and audit teams who need to access **archived emails and their attachments** within a **Dataverse Case form** using **Power Apps**.